Lake Street Dive: Signature Sounds

 Lake Street Dive released their first Signature Sounds Recordings album, Lake Street Dive, in November 2010.
-They credit Jim Olsen, president of Signature Sound, as being the band's dad, "because of all the support he gave us when we were so infantile."
+They credit Jim Olsen, president of Signature Sound, as being the band's dad "because of all the support he gave us when we were so infantile."

-By 2012 the four-piece band decided to make a strong commitment as a group and to tour.
+By 2012, the four-piece band decided to make a firm commitment as a group and to tour.
 Bridget Kearney left her other band, Joy Kills Sorrow, to concentrate on Lake Street Dive.
-Mike Calabrese also left his other band, Ward Hayden and The Outliers (then known as Girls, Guns, and Glory), to focus on Lake Street Dive.
+Mike Calabrese also left his other band, Girls, Guns, and Glory (now known as Ward Hayden and The Outliers), to focus on Lake Street Dive.
 They went into the studio to record the album Fun Machine and some singles in November 2012.

 Lead singer Rachael Price was still under contract with another label, Claire Vision.
 This prevented them from releasing the album recorded in the fall of 2012 featuring Price.
-In late 2013, an agreement was reached and Lake Street Dive announced the release of their album Bad Self Portraits in February 2014.
+In late 2013, an agreement was reached, and Lake Street Dive announced the release of their album Bad Self Portraits in February 2014.

-In 2013 and 2014 they played over 300 gigs in more than 175 different cities, spread between 43 states and 8 countries.
+In 2013 and 2014, they played over 300 gigs in over 175 different cities, spread between 43 states and eight countries.
 Their Bad Self Portraits tour sold out in 40 venues at the start of 2014.